ARTICLE I. Organization

 1.1 Officers.
 Officers will include: President, Vice President, Secretary, and Treasurer

-1.3 Terms.
-The Directors and Officers shall be elected by the members for term of two years.
-The Officers shall be elected in alternating years from the Directors.
-The term of office of all Officers and Directors shall start on July1st.
+1.2.1 Terms.
+The Directors and Officers shall be elected by the members for terms of two years.
+The term of office of all elected Officers and Directors shall start on July 1st.

 a) conduct routine business